wobba/SearchConfiguration/README.md

    - <i>HideFromDelveSchema.xml</i> - By using a Yes/No column named HideFromDelve in SharePoint you can omit them from the Delve board

 ## Description
+Samples on how to map crawled properties to managed properties, and how to set the context level boost for a managed property in order to impact the BM25F score in search.

 Any column which is of type managed metadata in SharePoint will get it's values boosted with this search schema update.